gregnordin/byproject/notes.md

     #----------------------------------------------------
     # These can be mixed with the above
     #----------------------------------------------------
-    # Specify a different input file
+    # DONE: Specify a different input file
     ./byproject.py -f filename
     # Create output in markdown format
     ./byproject.py --markdown
-    # Include only the following projects
+    # DONE: Include only the following projects
     ./byproject.py -i project1 project2 ...
-    # Exclude the following projects
+    # DONE: Exclude the following projects
     ./byproject.py -x project1 project2 ...

 Other items